Glamdring/state-alerts/README.md

 scraper
 =======

+This is the module that is reusable.
+If you need to scrape something, checkout the project, build it and get `scraper.jar`.

 The class used to configure individual scraping instances is `ExtractorDescriptor`.
 There you specify a number of things:

 * Target URL, http method, body parameters (in case of POST).
 You can put a placeholder `{x}` which will be used for paging